-SENATOR CARDIN.
-I might point out - and again, at the end of the day, we must be together on this.
-It might be the preferred practice to use the waiver authority that you have rather than changing the underlying law in the event that we have to act quickly if there is problems in compliance, rather than having to wait for Congress to pass a new law and getting that to the administration.
+Senator CARDIN.
+I might point out-and again, at the end of the day, we must be together on this.
+It might be the preferred practice to use the waiver authority that you have rather than changing the underlying law in the event that we have to act quickly if there are problems in compliance, rather than having to wait for Congress to pass a new law and getting that to the administration.

-So I just point out there is advantages to the tactics that are used at the end of the day.
+So I just point out there are advantages to the tactics that are used at the end of the day.
 But I agree completely with Senator Corker and I think Secretary Kerry; it is critically important that we are together on this at the end of the day.
-I hope that will and I know that you agree, and that we have got to make sure that occurs.
+I hope that will happen-and I know that you agree.